nfriedly/node-bestzip/readme.md

 This module provides a `bestzip` command that calls the native `zip` command if available and otherwise falls back to a Node.js implementation.

-The native `zip` method on OS X is both faster and ~ twice as efficient as the Node.js version, while Windows has no native `zip` command.
+The native `zip` method on macOS is significantly faster and more as efficient than the Node.js version, but Windows has no native `zip` command.
+This module provides the best of both worlds.

-The `--recurse-directories` (`-r`)option is automatically enabled.
+The `--recurse-directories` (`-r`) option is automatically enabled.

 ## Global command line usage